HPSCTerrSys/eCLM_static_file_workflow/README.md

 ncl produce_scrip_from_griddata.ncl
 ```

-There should already be netcdf files for your grid or you can creatte them according to Niklas Wagner's workflow for creating static files.
+There should already be netcdf files for your grid or you can create them according to Niklas Wagner's workflow for creating static files.

 ## Creation of mapping files

 For the creation of the mapping files of CLM inputdata to our grid use mkmapdata/runscript_mkmapdata.sh.
 Adapt the script to your previously created SCRIP file, to your compute time project and to the path to the CLM mappingdata.
-The script is tailored to JURECA but can easily changed to JUWELS.
+The script can be used on JURECA and JUWELS but it is advisable to use the large memory partitions for larger domains.
 If you don't have access to the CLM mappingdata you have to download it.
 Use:

 ```
 wget --no-check-certificate -i  clm_mappingfiles.txt